jonamar/caldo/README.md

-# Mobile Calendar App
+# Caldo Mobile Calendar UI

-A simple, mobile-optimized React calendar web app that displays tasks with start and end times.
-Tasks can be checked off as they're completed, and the app visually represents task duration by sizing the task cards proportionally.
+A simple, mobile-optimized React calendar UI that displays tasks from the Caldo data server.
+Tasks show start/end times and scale visually with duration.

 ## Features